ForgeRock/exampleOAuth2Clients/node-passport-openidconnect/README.md

     });
     ```

-    At the end of the main module, start the web server e.g.:
+    At the end of the main module, start the web server.
+For example:

     ```javascript
     /* index.js */